alexander-poe/financeApp/README.md

 This project is very close to being able to put on the app store.
 Here are some things I would like to do before doing so.

--User Authentication
+<li>User Authentication</li>
--Finish Linking up data between front end and backend.
+<li>Finish Linking up data between front end and backend.</li>
--Data Storage on the backend needs to be reformatted so it supports reset dates, transaction history and an archive of past months.
+<li>Data Storage on the backend needs to be reformatted so it supports reset dates, transaction history and an archive of past months.</li>